stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   Such were the shreds and fragments gathered here and there; and over these Mr.
 Ward and Dr. Willett held many long and serious conferences.
-They strove to exercise deduction, induction, and constructive imagination to their utmost extent; and to correlate every known fact of Charles&rsquo;s later life, including the frantic letter which the doctor now shewed the father, with the meagre documentary evidence available concerning old Joseph Curwen.
-They would have given much for a glimpse of the papers Charles had found, for very clearly the key to the youth&rsquo;s madness lay in what he had learned of the ancient wizard and his doings.
+They strove to exercise deduction, induction, and constructive imagination to their utmost extent; and to correlate every known fact of Charles's later life, including the frantic letter which the doctor now shewed the father, with the meagre documentary evidence available concerning old Joseph Curwen.
+They would have given much for a glimpse of the papers Charles had found, for very clearly the key to the youth's madness lay in what he had learned of the ancient wizard and his doings.

     4.

-And yet, after all, it was from no step of Mr. Ward&rsquo;s or Dr. Willett&rsquo;s that the next move in this singular case proceeded.
+And yet, after all, it was from no step of Mr. Ward's or Dr. Willett's that the next move in this singular case proceeded.
 The father and the physician, rebuffed and confused by a shadow too shapeless and intangible to combat, had rested uneasily on their oars while the typed notes of young Ward to his parents grew fewer and fewer.
 Then came the first of the